elastic/eui/wiki/creating-components.md

 * They have non-semantic markup.
 * They deeply nest their selectors.

-For a more in-depth analysis of the shortcomings of Bootstrap (and similar frameworks), read the ["Bootstrap Bankruptcy"][bootstrap] article and follow the links it recommends near the end.
+For an in-depth analysis of the shortcomings in Bootstrap (and similar frameworks), read [Bootstrap Bankruptcy][bootstrap] and follow the recommended links near the end.

 [kibana-css]: https://github.com/elastic/kibana/blob/master/style_guides/css_style_guide.md
 [kibana-scss]: https://github.com/elastic/kibana/blob/master/style_guides/scss_style_guide.md